Recently, I was talking with a friend who was in the market for a new vehicle.

 Consumers are searching the internet daily seeking information about their next vehicle, their trade-in, and possible savings opportunities.
-Third-party websites have been able to offer this information with little effort on the consumer.
+Third-party websites have been able to offer this information with little effort from the consumer.

 Now, dealers face more competition than ever.

-Between constantly trying to out-sell the competition, fighting all-time low brand loyalty numbers, AND informative third-party sites, the struggle to hit weekly, monthly, and yearly sales goals has never been more daunting.
+Between constantly trying to out-sell the competition, fighting all-time low brand loyalty numbers, AND informative third-party sites, the struggle to hit weekly, monthly, and yearly sales goals have never been more daunting.

 As I mentioned earlier, interactions with sales staff and the finance department at dealerships is a low point for car buyers.
 It’s a slow process and can be incredibly overwhelming.